 Delta Upsilon is dedicated to creating environments for members to learn, grow and thrive.
-As such, starting this fall (fall 2020) all DU housing is substance-free, with the exception of those chapters that were granted a waiver for this school year.
+As such, starting in fall 2020, all DU housing is substance-free with the exception of those chapters that were granted a waiver for this school year.
 This means no alcohol or other substances will be allowed to be stored or consumed within DU chapter facilities, regardless of a member's age.
 This includes traditional, stand-alone fraternity houses, university-managed suites, etc. In fall 2018, all hard alcohol was removed from chapter housing.

 We believe it is important for you as a parent to understand this policy.
 Your influence will go a long way in helping your son understand its importance.
 Each year, about 85-90% of members living in DU housing are under the age of 21.
 Removing alcohol from our facilities sends a clear message about Delta Upsilon’s purpose, values and our commitment to make campuses safe for all students.

 Please be aware that chapters can still host events with alcohol at offsite events (including formals and other social functions) provided all drinks are served by a third-party vendor only to those above legal drinking age.
 These events must follow all other DU and university policies, as well as the law.